10 Feb 2021

-NSW Department of Primary Industries (DPI) and Local Land Services are urging producers to vaccinate their livestock following confirmation of the first case of anthrax in 2020.
+NSW Department of Primary Industries (DPI) and Local Land Services (LLS) have urged producers to vaccinate their livestock following confirmation of the first case of anthrax to occur this year.

-DPI Senior Veterinary Officer, Dr Graham Bailey said while there are no general public health risks or trade implications from the detection it served as a timely reminder.
+NSW DPI senior veterinary officer, Graham Bailey said while there are no general public health risks or trade implications from the detection, it served as a timely reminder.

-“Cases of anthrax in NSW tend to occur in an area which runs through the centre of the state, between Bourke and Moree in the north, to Albury and Deniliquin in the south.
+“Cases of anthrax in NSW tend to occur in an area which runs through the centre of the state, between Bourke and Moree in the north, to Albury and Deniliquin in the south,” Dr Bailey said.

 Other risk factors include a history of anthrax on the property, grazing stubble or very short pastures, low ground cover, deep cultivation or earthworks in paddocks, soil movement or exposure as a result of rain, contact with infected carcasses and alkaline soils which favour spore survival.

-“Once approved you can order the vaccine through your local rural supplier or
+“Once authorised, applicants can place an order for the vaccine with their local rural supplier or private veterinarian,” Dr Ison said.